oktadev/okta-kong-origin-example/README.md

 This prepares the cassandra database with the latest migrations for use with Kong.

+**NOTE**: If you previously setup cassandra and the container has exited, you can restart it with:
+`docker container start kong-database`

 Now that you've created all the images and infrastructure, it's time to run containers using the images.
 In the commands below, the containers are run in an interactive mode.
 That is, the container will be running, but you are not returned to the command line.
 You can use separate terminal tabs windows for each command.